rancher/rancher-docs/docs/how-to-guides/new-user-guides/kubernetes-resources-setup/load-balancer-and-ingress-controller/ingress-configuration.md

 ### Specify a hostname to use

-If you use this option, ingress routes requests for a hostname to the service or workload that you specify.
+If you use this option, Ingress routes requests for a hostname to the service or workload that you specify.

-1. Enter the **Request Host** that your ingress will handle request forwarding for.
+1. Enter the **Request Host** that your Ingress controller will handle request forwarding for.
 For example, `www.mysite.com`.
 1. Add a **Target Service**.
-1. **Optional:** If you want specify a workload or service when a request is sent to a particular hostname path, add a **Path** for the target.
-For example, if you want requests for `www.mysite.com/contact-us` to be sent to a different service than `www.mysite.com`, enter `/contact-us` in the **Path** field.
-Typically, the first rule that you create does not include a path.
+1. **Optional:** If you want to specify a workload or service when a request is sent to a particular hostname path, add a **Path** for the target.
+For example, if you want requests for `www.mysite.com/contact-us` to be sent to a different service than `www.mysite.com`, enter `/contact-us` in the **Path**.
+The first rule that you create does not typically include a path.
 1. Enter the **Port** number that each target operates on.

 ### Certificates

 :::note

-You must have an SSL certificate that the ingress can use to encrypt/decrypt communications.
-For more information see [Adding SSL Certificates](../encrypt-http-communication.md).
+You must have an SSL certificate that Ingress can use to encrypt and decrypt communications.
+For more information, see [Adding SSL Certificates](../encrypt-http-communication.md).

 :::

-1. When creating an ingress, click the **Certificates** tab.
+1. To create an Ingress controller, click the **Certificates** tab.
 1. Click **Add Certificate**.
 1. Select a **Certificate - Secret Name** from the drop-down list.
 1. Enter the host using encrypted communication.